hvwaldow/ipython-workshop-setup/README.md

 Personal Laptops
 -----------------

+There should have been created server-accounts for the laptop users.
+(see the keyword *personal_laptop* in `clients.txt`).

+1. Collect ssh public keys from the laptop-users.
+If necessary have them create a key-pair using `ssh-keygen`.

+2. Move each public key to the file `$HOME/.ssh/authorized_keys` in the `$HOME` of respective server-account.

+3. Copy `startup_template.txt` to `startup.sh` on each laptop client
+    and replace "__user__" with the respective server-account (e.g. "`part08@cimserv.dept.university.tld`), and replace
+    "__instructor_home__" with the home directory of the instructor account on the server (e.g. `/home/instructor`).

-Instructions and a helper script to set up participants' personal laptops are in the works.
+A helper script to set up participants' personal laptops in a more automated fashion are in the works.

 Nomenclature